 York Central - The York Central scheme has seen good progress on the delivery of the access infrastructure, with significant works evident on site and with Homes England / Network Rail managing the construction contract which includes; the new bridge across the East Coast Main Line; the spine road with access into the site from Water End; dedicated / segregated pedestrian and cycle routes along the full length of the route, and associated landscaping.
-The Funding Agreement for allocating £35m of Enterprise Zone (EZ) backed borrowing to the delivery of the York Central Infrastructure is still pending, however a review of the business case shows that the income assumptions and risks are broadly comparable with previous decisions.
-The York and North Yorkshire devolution deal has also provided a further 10 years of business rates retention which gives a significant benefit to the council.
-Spend against the Enterprise Zone funding is not anticipated until Q2 2024/25 and later years.
+The Funding Agreement for allocating £35m of Enterprise Zone (EZ) backed borrowing to the delivery of the York Central Infrastructure has now been agreed with the initial council contribution expected to be paid in 2025/26.